The Catskills Are Still the Perfect Fall Escape—Here’s How to Plan Yours

 An old barn behind the Thomas Cole house on Spring Street in Catskill has been an antiques shop, an apartment house and, yes, a residence for animals.
 Read entire article…

 An American Virtuoso of Urgent visions

 Timothy Cahill, Times Union – August 15, 2004

 “To walk with nature as a poet,” wrote Thomas Cole, “is the necessary condition of a perfect artist.”
 Read entire article…

 Cole’s 19th-century art studio getting a facelift

-Fred Johnsen, Freeman staff
+Fred Johnsen, Daily Freeman – March 6, 2004

 Thomas Edison had Menlo Park, Theodore Roosevelt had Sagamore Hill, and within these places were “inner sanctums.”
 For Edison his laboratory, for Roosevelt his trophy room.
 Read entire article…